sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 # Technology trend, 2022

-The benefits of implementing AI in finance is monumnetal.
-The technological improvements in natural language processing, computer vision, and intelligent automation to have helped streamline organisational processes and therefore vastly improve customer experience.
-By 2023, a potential cost saving of [$447 billion](https://www.businessinsider.com/ai-in-banking-report?r=US&IR=T) is estimated in banking alone from ML/AI applications.
+The benefits of implementing Machine Learning systems in finance is monumnetal.
+The technological improvements in natural language processing, computer vision, and intelligent automation have helped many industries streamline their organisational processes and therefore vastly improve customer experience.
+By 2023, a potential cost saving of [$447 billion](https://www.businessinsider.com/ai-in-banking-report?r=US&IR=T) is estimated in banking alone from ML and AI applications.

 The benefits to Financial Services is increasingly underpinned by technological advances in AI and Machine Learning, big data and cloud infrastructure.
 According to the [Global Survey on AI in Financial Services](https://www.jbs.cam.ac.uk/faculty-research/centres/alternative-finance/publications/transforming-paradigms/), 77% of respondents believe AI will be of high or very high overall relevance to their organisations playing key role in revenue creation by customer support and client acquisitions, risk management, process automation, and product development.
 In all deployment use cases, the respondents noted that the Machine Learning and AI's biggest impact will yield from greater model accuracy and scalability.